Rosalind Pitt-Rivers: Career

+After she separated from Pitt-Rivers in 1937, she returned to study and gained a PhD in biochemistry from University College medical school in 1939.
+She joined the scientific staff of the National Institute for Medical Research (NIMR) in Mill Hill London in 1942, the largest institute of the UK Medical Research Council (MRC).
+She later became head of the Division of Chemistry, and retired in 1972.

+After working with Jack Gross on the discovery of the T3 hormone and publishing their findings in The Lancet in 1952, she gained international recognition.
+She was elected a Fellow of the Royal Society (FRS) in 1954.
+In 1973 she was made a fellow of Bedford College, London, in 1983 an honorary fellow of the Royal Society of Medicine, and in 1986 an honorary fellow of the Royal College of Physicians.
+Her publications with Jamshed Tata include The Thyroid Hormones (1959); The Chemistry of Thyroid Diseases (1960); and (with W. R. Trotter) The Thyroid Gland (1964).

 Personal life

-In 1931, she married, as his second wife, George Pitt-Rivers (1890–1966), anthropologist and eugenist, one of the richest men in England, and a grandson of Augustus Pitt Rivers (1827–1900), who founded the anthropology museum named after him in Oxford.
-She became stepmother to the two boys from his first marriage, Michael and Julian.
+In 1931, she married, as his second wife, George Pitt-Rivers (1890–1966), anthropologist and eugenicist, one of the richest men in England and a grandson of Augustus Pitt Rivers (1827–1900), who founded the anthropology museum named after him in Oxford.
+She became stepmother to the two sons from his first marriage, Michael and Julian.
 She gave birth to a son, Anthony Pitt-Rivers, in 1932, but the marriage was dissolved in 1937.

 During their marriage, her husband had become increasingly pro-eugenics and antisemitic, drawing closer to German eugenicists and praising Mussolini and Hitler; by 1940 he was interned under Defence Regulation 18B.